blbadger/blbadger.github.io/aperiodic-inverted.md

 ### The reverse Henon map is unstable

-We know that a starting value on the Henon attractor itself should stay bounded if (1) iterating in reverse, at least for the number of iterations it has been located near the attractor.
+We know that a starting value on the Henon attractor itself should stay bounded if (1) is iterated in reverse, at least for the number of iterations it has been located near the attractor.
 For example, the following yields a point that has existed near the attractor for 1000 iterations

 ```python
 def henon_map(x, y, a, b):